cloud-native-toolkit/site-operator-guide/docs/learn/iascable/lab4/index.md

 ### 3.1.2 Install [`iascable`](https://github.com/cloud-native-toolkit/iascable)

-We install  [`iascable`](https://github.com/cloud-native-toolkit/iascable) to ensure you use the lates version.
+We install  [`iascable`](https://github.com/cloud-native-toolkit/iascable) to ensure you use the latest version.

 #### Step 1: Install [`iascable`](https://github.com/cloud-native-toolkit/iascable) on your local computer